Zuehlke/training-angular2/Exercises/Exercise 4/README.md

 1. Add the provided expense-form into the panel body of the detail view and provide the correct expense as input to the form component

 2. Extend the form component HTML so that all fields of an expense (except the id) can be updated.
-Furthermore, add a save button to save the changes made.

 3. Add a save button in the HTML to save the changes and register a click handler that persists changes.